2006–07 Plymouth Argyle F.C. season: Summary of the 2006–07 season

-Holloway moved aggressively during the January transfer window, bringing in loanees Kevin Gallen (striker, QPR), Hungarians Péter Halmosi (midfield) and Krisztián Timár (defense), and 17-year-old Scott Sinclair (left wing, Chelsea) and permanent signing Rory Fallon (Halmosi and Timár became permanent signings at the end of the season).
+Holloway moved aggressively during the January transfer window, bringing in loanees Kevin Gallen (striker, QPR), Hungarians Péter Halmosi (midfield) and Krisztián Timár (defence), and 17-year-old Scott Sinclair (left wing, Chelsea) and permanent signing Rory Fallon (Halmosi and Timár became permanent signings at the end of the season).
 Settling the new players in took time and though performances improved, it was not sufficiently to boost Argyle far up the table.

-However, Argyle had an excellent FA Cup run making it into the Quarter Finals before losing 0–1 against Watford, the farthest any non-premiership team made it.
+However, Argyle had an excellent FA Cup run making it into the quarter finals before losing 1–0 against Watford, the farthest any non-premiership team made it.
 It was, however, a game that they should have won and the lack of killer instinct showed in this game and others.
 The team seemed to go into a funk after the Watford loss with a string of mediocre results which saw them drifting in mid-table.
 However, the team rallied at the end of the season with five successive wins and its best finish in 50 years.

 In its third season in the Championship, Argyle had become an established team, with a solid and stable line up of players, highly regarded management, and optimism for the next season.

 Midfielder Lilian Nalis was voted player of the year and defender Gary Sawyer young player of the year.

 While Argyle ended the season with no financial troubles, a big question remains over the ability of the team to attract the investment likely needed to lift the team to the Premiership with investments in players, stadium, and training facilities.